sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 2.8
 Stable tag: 3.2

-Creates a feed that complies with the XML Sitemap protocol ready to be submitted to Google, Yahoo, MSN, Ask.com and others.
+Creates a feed that complies with the XML Sitemap protocol ready for indexing by Google, Yahoo, MSN, Ask.com and others.

 == Description ==